-Study finds poorer outcomes for obese patients treated for lumbar disc herniationJanuary 10th, 2013 in Surgery /
+Study finds poorer outcomes for obese patients treated for lumbar disc herniationJanuary 10, 2013 in Medicine & Health / Surgery

 While obese patients are more likely to have surgical treatment for lumbar disc herniation – a slipped or ruptured disc – than nonobese patients, obesity increases operative time, blood loss and length of hospital stay, according to new research published in the January 2013 Journal of Bone and Joint Surgery (JBJS).
 Overall, obese patients had poorer outcomes with surgical and nonsurgical treatments for lumbar disc herniation than nonobese patients.

 The study included 854 nonobese patients with a Body Mass Index (BMI) of less than 30 kg/m², and 336 obese patients with a BMI greater than 30 kg/m², enrolled in the Spine Patient Outcomes Research Trial (SPORT) for the treatment of lumbar disc herniation.
 Researchers compiled patient demographic and clinical characteristics at baseline, and then compared that information with data compiled during regular follow-up visits for four years.

 At four years, improvements in function were less for obese patients – in both the surgical and nonsurgical groups – as measured by the Oswestry Disability Index.
 Reported pain (using the Short Form-36 scale) was statistically similar for obese and non-obese patients.